 Now that you understand the basics of the productive and destructive cycles of the five feng shui elements, let’s get back to our example of a fireplace in the East area.
 Let's see how we can remedy the situation by using the newly acquired knowledge about the two main cycles of feng shui elements.

-Our goal: To strengthen the Wood element and weaken (destroy) the Fire element in the East feng shui area of a home.
+To strengthen the Wood element and weaken the Fire element in the East feng shui area of a home.

-Our feng shui design strategy: We need to bring in the Water element because Water nurtures the Wood and at the same time puts down the Fire.
+We need to bring in the Water element because Water nurtures the Wood and at the same time puts down the Fire.
 You can hang a big mirror above the fireplace, which will bring the desired energy of the Water feng shui element.
-Choose a round or oval shape mirror (Metal element shape), as Metal nurtures Water, or go for a frame in a blue or black color (these are the colors of the needed Water element.)
+Choose a round or oval shape mirror, as Metal nurtures Water, or go for a frame in a blue or black color (colors of the Water element.)

 You can also choose to bring in the Water element with strong water energy art, an actual water feature or paint the East wall in a water element color.
 The optimum feng shui solutions are always the ones that work best with your decor and complement it, rather than detract from it.
 You can create a harmonious feng shui home in any decor style and for any taste as long as you understand the feng shui element energy that each decor item adds to your home.